 These media sources have a slight to moderate liberal bias.
-They often publish factual information that utilizes loaded words (wording that attempts to influence an audience by using appeal to emotion or stereotypes) to favor liberal causes.
-These sources are generally trustworthy for information, but may require further investigation.
+They often publish factual information that utilizes loaded words (wording that attempts to influence an audience by appeals to emotion or stereotypes) to favor liberal causes.
+These sources are generally trustworthy for information but may require further investigation.
 See all Left-Center sources.

 - Overall, we rate Columbia Journalism Review Left-Center Biased based on editorial positions that moderately favor the left.
-We also rate them High for factual reporting due to proper sourcing and a clean fact check record.
+We also rate them High for factual reporting due to proper sourcing and a clean fact-check record.

 Factual Reporting: HIGH

-World Press Freedom Rank: USA 48/180
+Press Freedom Rank: MOSTLY FREE

-CJR describes their mission as “CJR’s mission is to be the intellectual leader in the rapidly changing world of journalism.
+CJR describes its mission as “CJR’s mission is to be the intellectual leader in the rapidly changing world of journalism.
 It is the most respected voice on press criticism, and it shapes the ideas that make media leaders and journalists smarter about their work.
 Through its fast-turn analysis and deep reporting, CJR is an essential venue not just for journalists, but also for the thousands of professionals in communications, technology, academia, and other fields reliant on solid media industry knowledge.”

 Funded by / Ownership

 CJR is a nonprofit owned by the Columbia University Graduate School of Journalism through Columbia University.
 They disclose their major funders on the website as “Maria Moors Cabot Fund, Craig Newmark Philanthropies, the George Delacorte Center for Magazine Journalism Fund at The New York Community Trust, the Saul and Janice Poliak Center for the Study of First Amendment Issues, Puffin Foundation, Rockefeller Family & Associates, Schumann Media Center Inc., and R. Ted Weschler.”
 Advertising, donations, memberships, and subscriptions generate revenue.

 Analysis / Bias